 – Reduced ticket: 7,50 EUR

-– The last two hours of the day are free admission.
-The queue gets quite long for this one, so make sure you are at the spot at least 30min before they open the free entry.
+– The last two hours of the day are free of charge.
+The queue gets quite long for this one, so make sure you are at the spot at least 30 min before they open the free entry.

 El Retiro Park

 Take a walk among the many ponds sprinkled around the park, feed some of the ducks, take your Instagram picture in the Crystal Palace or row a boat in front of the Monument to Alfonso XII.

-– Every Sunday, at midday, you can enjoy a free concert inside the park by the Banda Sinfónica de Madrid.
+-Every Sunday, at midday, you can enjoy a free concert by the Banda Sinfónica de Madrid.

 Now, you probably think: I already saw one of the most significant art museums in the world today.
 Why should I visit another one?
 While they are both world-famous, Prado and Reina Sofia have little in common.
 While Prado’s focus is on Renaissance and Baroque art, Reina Sofia is all about Modern art.

-– Make sure you find Guernica – The most famous Picasso painting and one of the most significant pieces of art in the world.
-Glare at the canvass for several minutes and feel the energy this painting emits.
-It’s truly a bucket list experience.
+Make sure you check out Guernica – the most famous Picasso painting and one of the most significant pieces of art in the world.
+Glare at the canvass for several minutes and feel the energy it emits.
+Truly a bucket list experience.

 – Monday 10:00 AM – 9:00 PM